Services

 A recruitment firm stops serving everyone and goes deep in one niche.
 A consultancy cuts its client list in half and doubles its fees.
 A product company exits three markets to dominate one.

 That's strategy.
 Deciding where you'll compete, and how you'll win there.
-Define the Route is the process that forces those decisions.
-And makes sure everyone in the organisation understands them.
+Define the Route forces those decisions and turns them into a plan for the year the whole organisation can act on.

 Define the Route is for leadership teams that have the ambition but haven't made the choices on what they'll do differently to reach it.

-Six full days with your leadership team, spread over the months it takes to get it right.
-Each day ends with decisions.
-Not discussions.
+Eight full days with your leadership team, spread over the time it takes to get it right.
+Each day ends with decisions made.

 What you walk away with

-• A fully written direction, in narrative form and in detail
+• A fully written direction, in narrative and in detail

 • A strategy the whole organisation can explain without a slide deck